yerkes-gencore/gencoreBulk/README.md

 ## This is an R package

-This is intended as a living codebase for useful custom R functions for our bulk analysis workflows downstream of generating UMI count tables (e.g. via cellranger).
+This is intended as a living codebase for useful custom R functions for our bulk analysis workflows.

-It's structured as an R package to keep things tidy, well documented and version controlled.

 # Installation